ev3dev/lms2012-compat/docker/README.md

 --------------------------------------------

-This assumes that you have already cloned the git repository and the current working directory is the source code directory and that you have docker >= 1.12 installed.
+This assumes that you have already cloned the git repository and the current working directory is the source code directory.

 1. Create the docker image.